 Painting the Fifth Wall:

-While a white-painted ceiling is the traditional and safe choice, it is also predictable and boring.
+While a white-painted ceiling is a traditional and safe choice, it is also predictable and boring.
 It has been the norm for far too long!
 Giving your ceiling a fresh lick of paint is an unexpected and playful approach to add colour and interest to your interior without overwhelming the space.

 It is said that a white ceiling appears higher and brighter, while a coloured ceiling appears lower.
 However, if the colour and application thereof is chosen with care it can actually make your ceiling look higher.
 It is therefore important to select the right colour and shade that will best suit en compliment your space.